The Drama Between R. Kelly and Aaliyah’s Mother, Diane Haughton

 — Hot Celebrity News (@hotcelebnews360) March 20, 2019

 “The woman and so-called back up singer in the forthcoming documentary that describes seeing, meeting or ever breathing the same air as my daughter, Aaliyah, is lying and is a liar.
 My husband and I were always on tour with her and at interviews wand every place she went throughout her entire career.
-Whoever this woman is, I have never seen her before anywhere on planet earth, until now, Haughton said in her statement, according to Bustle..
+Whoever this woman is, I have never seen her before anywhere on planet earth, until now,” Haughton said in her statement, according to Bustle.

 However, the rumors about Kelly and his involvement with Aaliyah and her family were not over.
 Another woman that appeared in the Surviving R. Kelly documentary, Lisa Van Allen, made another shocking claim, this time involving Haughton.
 Van Allen first claimed that Kelly assaulted her while she was a minor, and then followed that claim up by stating Kelly also had a sexual relationship with Haughton.
 Kelly spoke out publicly to deny that rumor, and also said Van Allen is simply trying to achieve fame by making up false stories, according to Celeb News Network.